SacramentoCAR ACCIDENT ATTORNEY

 When most people think of delivering justice, they envision a criminal getting the proper jail or prison sentence.
 However, the civil court system in Sacramento also often delivers justice.
 This takes the form of damages paid by reckless road users, negligent manufacturers, and dishonest insurance companies.
 If you or your loved one has been injured in a Sacramento car accident, you might be entitled to payments for the injuries and damages you suffered.

 California has a very complex system when it comes to determining who is at fault.
 Instead of assigning fault to just one entity, both drivers might be at fault.
-This is true for not just the accident itself but also for the resulting injuries.
+This is true for not just the accident itself but also for the resulting injury.
 That means if you are awarded $1 million and the court determines you should take 20% of the blame, you might only receive $800,000 of that money.

 This is why presenting a solid and convincing case is so important.
 It’s important not to rely on insurance companies and police officers to conduct the entire investigation on your behalf.
 At Kreeger Law, we do some of the investigative work ourselves to get a better idea of what happened, how and why.
 Why an accident happened is often more important than how because “why” determines fault.